procilon/pipe-ipc-java/README.md

 # Quickstart

+This library will help you to implement the receiving side of inter process communication outside of stdin, stdout and stderr.
+For example with Unix domain sockets.
 The library contains a simple example implementation of the `IpcCommandExecutor` interface.
 The `EchoExecutor` writes the given input data to to the output stream referenced in the command JSON.

+This quickstart guides you through starting the `EchoExecutor`, sending a command JSON, sending an input message and receiving output on the commandline.

+# Unix
 To see this working on a unix computer, take the following steps:

 ## Prerequisites